dunningkrueg/pawn-package/README.md

 ## Supported Packages

-Currently, the extension works best with repositories that have:
+The extension supports repositories with:
 - Include files (.inc) in the root or in an "include" directory
 - Plugin files (.dll and .so) in the latest release assets

-## Known Issues

-- Some repositories with non-standard structures may not download correctly
-- Repositories without releases won't have plugin files downloaded
-- Deep nested include files might not be detected properly
+- Special plugins that need to be in the root directory
+- Component files in dedicated folders

-## Upcoming Features
+## Features Coming Soon

-- Support for more repository structures
 - Package dependency management
 - Version control for packages
+- Package update notifications
 - Custom download locations
-- Package update notifications
+- Improved repository structure support

 ## License